The Department of Music

 Learning experiences take place both inside and outside of the classroom, and foster dynamic interactions between students and faculty.
 We believe this synthesis of the curricular and cocurricular aids in the development of well-rounded students and enriches their musical journeys.

 As part of the College’s Become More comprehensive campaign, the College plans to establish a center devoted to the arts, where students might incorporate the arts into the essence of their everyday lives — and find the inherent connections between study and performance.
 The new facility will include a 400-seat concert hall and a 200-seat flexible performance space, plus technology to support creative interactions between the arts and other disciplines.
-Learn more about the Performing Arts Center.
+Learn more about the to Center for Arts and Creativity.